OriNachum/autonomous-intelligence/README.md

 # Tau - a personal friendly assistant

 This is Tau!
 Tau is inspired by Pi.AI and if you havent tried Pi yet, I strongly encourage you to try.
 Like Pi, Tau's conversation is on continual conversation, unlike Chat based bots which feature many conversations and threads.
-This is by design - Tau had a single conversation, like speaking to a human.
+This is by design - Tau has a single conversation, like speaking to a human.
-.
 This is reflected by consulting Tau in decisions made along development: Order of features, voice type, etc.

 Tau is a personal fun project.
-I open it as an open source for anyone to experiment with (fork), or just follow.
+I opened it as an open source for anyone to experiment with (fork), or just follow.
+(A star is appreciated!)
-If you fork. delete history and facts to reset its knowledhe and embark rhe journey anew.
+If you fork - delete history and facts to reset its knowledge and embark the journey anew!

 ## Update status